tuds-wiki/tud-wiki.github.io/docs/2_getting_started.md

 ## Requirements

 To run TUD-SUMO, first install SUMO.
-Platform-specific information on how to do this can be found in the SUMO documentation: [https://sumo.dlr.de/docs/Installing/](https://sumo.dlr.de/docs/Installing/)
+Platform-specific information on how to do this can be found in the SUMO documentation: [sumo.dlr.de/docs/Installing/](https://sumo.dlr.de/docs/Installing/)

+Once SUMO has been installed, ensure that the `SUMO_HOME` variable has been set in your environment.
+This should be set to the base directory of your SUMO installation.
+Information on how to do this can be found here: [sumo.dlr.de/docs/Basics/Basic_Computer_Skills.html](https://sumo.dlr.de/docs/Basics/Basic_Computer_Skills.html#configuring_path_settings)

 Python 3.10 or later is required to run TUD-SUMO, otherwise, the required dependencies are: